Skip to main content

 Who They Serve

-CIL serves youth, adults, and seniors with all types of disabilities in Northern Alameda County communities including Berkeley, Oakland, Alameda, Emeryville, Piedmont, and Albany, assisting approximately 1,000 people each year to live independently in their communities.
+CIL serves youth, adults, and seniors with any type of disability in Northern Alameda County — Berkeley, Oakland, Alameda, Emeryville, Piedmont, and Albany.
+Core services are free for people with disabilities.

 Community Note